k2view-academy/K2View-Academy/articles/07_table_population/02_source_object_types.md

 <p><strong>Automatic relation to the parent ID</strong></p>
 </td>
 <td width="259">
-<p>The DB query automatically filters the selected records based on the link to the parent LU TableThe Join process to the parent table is invisible in the DB query.</p>
+<p>The DB query automatically filters the selected records based on the link to the parent LU table.
+The Join process to the parent table is invisible in the DB query.</p>
 <p>For example:</p>
   <ul>
 <li>The parent table of ADDRESS LU is CUSTOMER and the relationship is via CUSTOMER_ID.</li>